RomanHargrave/minimak-epo/README.md

 Minimak Esperanto kang.
 Requires a keyboard with an LSGT key (or change it yourself).

 I maintain this configuration specifically for my own setup.
-For this reason I stripped out the reams of crap found in the default epo config.
+This is not based on the epo config that was distributed with my debian.
 Here are details:

 * Esperanto diacritics are Level3-shifted on their base counterparts (e.g. s -> ŝ)